Kazakhstani tenge: Etymology

-The word tenge in Kazakh and in most other Turkic languages means a set of scales (cf the old Uzbek tenga or the Tajik borrowed term tanga).
-The origin of the word is the Mongolic word teng (ᠲᠡᠩ) which means "being equal, balance".
+The word tenge in Kazakh and in most other Turkic languages means balance, a set of weighing scale, balanced scale and parity of scale or other measurements.
+(Turkish denge, cf the old Uzbek tenga or the Tajik borrowed term tanga).
+The origin of the word is the Mongolic word teng (ᠲᠡᠩ) originating from Chinese děng (等 or 戥) which means "being equal, balance".
 The name of this currency is thus similar to the pound, lira, peso, taka, and shekel.
 The name of the currency is also related to the Russian word for money деньги/ den'gi, which the Old Russian language borrowed from Turkic sources.

 Symbol

 Originally a simple letter "Т" was used to denote amounts in tenge, this is still recommended when the tenge symbol is not available.
 In autumn 2006 the National Bank of Kazakhstan organised a competition for a unique symbol for the currency and received over 30,000 applications.

-On March 20, 2007, two days before the Nauryz holiday, the National Bank of Kazakhstan approved a graphical symbol for the tenge: ₸.
+On 20 March 2007, two days before the Nauryz holiday, the National Bank of Kazakhstan approved a graphical symbol for the tenge: ₸.

-On March 29, 2007, the Bank announced two designers from Almaty, Vadim Davydenko and Sanzhar Amirkhanov, as winners for the design of the symbol of the Kazakhstani tenge.
+On 29 March 2007, the Bank announced two designers from Almaty, Vadim Davydenko and Sanzhar Amirkhanov, as winners for the design of the symbol of the Kazakhstani tenge.
 They shared a prize of ₸1,000,000 and the title of "parents" of the tenge symbol.

 The character was included in Unicode 5.2.0 (August 2009) at code point U+20B8.